Hanabi-Live/hanabi-live/docs/install.md

 Adjust the "certbot" command below according to what domain names you want to register.

 - `sudo apt install certbot -y`
+- Disable certbot's built-in automatic renewal.
+The "renew_cert.sh" script (configured below) is the only thing that should renew the certificate, because the graceful server restart needed to load a new certificate is wired to certbot's renewal hook.
+If certbot's own timer is left enabled, it can renew the certificate without restarting the server, so the server keeps serving the old (and eventually expired) certificate from memory:
+  - `sudo systemctl disable --now certbot.timer`
-- `certbot certonly --standalone -d hanab.live -d www.hanab.live -d hanabi.live -d www.hanabi.live -d fireworks.cards -d www.fireworks.cards` <br />
+- `certbot certonly --standalone -d hanab.live -d www.hanab.live -d hanabi.live -d www.hanabi.live -d fireworks.cards -d www.fireworks.cards --deploy-hook "cd /root/hanabi-live && bash admin/gracefulRestart.sh"` <br />
-  (this creates "/etc/letsencrypt/live/hanab.live/")
+  (this creates "/etc/letsencrypt/live/hanab.live/"; the deploy hook gracefully restarts the server on every renewal so that it loads the new certificate)
 - In the `.env` file:
   - Set `TLS_CERT_FILE` to: `/etc/letsencrypt/live/hanab.live/fullchain.pem`
   - Set `TLS_KEY_FILE` to: `/etc/letsencrypt/live/hanab.live/privkey.pem`